aliqasemzadeh/quickpanel/README.md

 Open http://localhost:8000 (or your APP_URL).

+## Laravel Setup
+You can use laravel `composer setup` to install quickpanel.

 ## Features at a Glance
 - Authentication with email verification (Livewire components under resources/views/livewire/auth)
 - User dashboard and settings (including password change)